rstrauss127/vacation-rentals/notes.md

   Anything that is going to change a lsiting should be a PUT request to /listings/:id

-# Step 6: Deleting Features from a Listing
+# Step 6: Add Bookings
+A booking belongs_to a listing a booking has_many Users, through listings